Does Medicare Cover Shower Chairs?

 If you have a Medicare Advantage plan, you may be more likely to get coverage for a shower chair.
 Medicare Advantage plans must cover at least the same as Original Medicare Part A and Part B. However, they may include additional coverage as well.
 This coverage can include over-the-counter allowances that may cover items like shower chairs.

 If you do feel that you have a medical issue that requires the use of a shower chair for your safety, be sure to talk to your physician about it.
 They will be able to assess your needs and determine if your Medicare plan will offer coverage for this piece of equipment.
-You may also consider switching Medicare plans if there are numerous items you require that are not covered by your current policy.

 TIP: Use our handy plan finder tool to find a Medicare Advantage plan that provides additional benefits.